We Ask You This: Are Tissues Recyclable? 🧻

 Toilet paper has been around for more than many of us can remember.
-Paper products mainly used for cleaning and hygiene continues to play an important role in our lives – specifically modern life.
+Paper products mainly used for cleaning and hygiene continue to play an important role in our lives, specifically modern-life people.
 But did you know that “official” paper cleaning products have been here since the late 1300s?
 In fact, Korea first mentioned using paper for hygiene as early as 589 AD.
 That in itself is a testament to toilet paper’s importance.
 However, is it still as useful after the initial use?
 Can we throw them in the kerbside recycling bin for recyclers to handle?
 Read on to learn more.

-A Bit About Waster
+A bit about Waster

-We here at Waster provide you with innovative solutions for you and your business’s waste management and recycling needs.
+We here at Waster provide you with innovative solutions for your and your business’s waste management and recycling needs.
 Furthermore, we provide flexible, 30-day contracts instead of the typical lock-in contracts, which proves to be better.

 Click on the blue button to learn more.

 Answer: it depends.
 Some say you can recycle them because, after all, they are made of paper.
-And, as we all know, the paper material is one of the most recyclable materials there is.
+And, as we all know, paper material is one of the most recyclable materials there is.
 But others might argue with that; online sites that help you determine an item’s recyclability (like recyclenow) states that you should keep them away in your kerbside recycling bin and just dump them into your trash bin.

 Before we further debate whether tissues are recyclable or not, let me state some reasons why you should just forget recycling them and throw them in your trash bin, instead.
-Without further ado, here are the reasons:
+Without further ado, here are the two main reasons:

 - As I have already stated above, the first reason is that they are made of short fibres; I am going to explain it further.
-To begin with, many of the tissue paper products are already made from recycled paper, so that means they have already gone through the recycling process many times.
+To begin with, many tissue paper products are already made from recycled paper, so that means they have already gone through the recycling process many times.
 As a result, trying to recycle them will further shorten the fibres, which will become too short to be used again.

-- Depending on how you used a tissue paper, it may ruin an entire batch of recyclables.
+- Depending on how you used tissue paper, it may ruin an entire batch of recyclables.
 Dirty tissues smothered with food, grease, dirt, or even the ever-icky bodily fluids are some things we should just dispose of in the trash bin instead of trying to recycle them.
 Business Insider stated that recycling facilities remix paper by suspending them in water and pressing them into sheets to dry them out after submerging them in water.
 The grease – or any other elements smeared with the tissue papers – ruin the whole batch of recyclables by showing up as spots or holes.

-- Use a hanky, instead – you can opt to use a washable and reusable hanky instead of toilet paper when trying to wipe your nose.
+- Use a hanky, instead.
+You can opt to use a washable and reusable hanky instead of toilet paper when trying to wipe your nose.
 Not only does this help the environment, but you also save a tonne of money from buying rolls of tissue paper.

-- Use a bidet – by now, many of us already know what a bidet is.
+- Use a bidet.
+By now, many of us already know what a bidet is.
 But if not, then let me elaborate it for you.
 Basically, a bidet is a plumbing attachment right next to your toilet that expels water.
 This can be used to help clean you up in a more hygienic way instead of just wiping with tissue paper.